 Not everyone thinks that the most satisfying time of the year, to go out for a ride in nature with the purpose of watching birds are the freezing winter months.
-However, you can turn this disadvantage to a great opportunity to observe different bird species easier than at summer season and other season-specific, temporary visitors, while absorbing intense oxygen.
+However, you can turn this disadvantage into a great opportunity to observe different bird species easier than in the summer season and other season-specific, temporary visitors, while absorbing intense oxygen.

 Go backpacking with your binoculars, long-range super-telephoto zoom lensed camera, or video recorder to live this experiment at least once in your life and discover those cute new visitors and their species-specific behaviors!

 You might also like this: How to keep cats out of plants or pots

 And here are 6 tips to ease things by planning them for you while watching birds in the wintertime and make it more enjoyable.